 23 &quot;XXIII Milić v.
 Montenegro (application no. 54999/10) XXIV Nikezić v.
 Montenegro (application no. 10609/11).
-The reason for filing the application is intervention of the officials of the Administration for Execution of Criminal Sanctions in Spuž on 27 October 2009 against the applicants, detained at the Institution, for enforcing disciplinary decisions on their transfer to the disciplinary section and searching the room, on a tip that there is a knife in it.
+The reason for filing the application is intervention of the officials of the Institution for Execution of Criminal Sanctions in Spuž on 27 October 2009 against the applicants, detained at the Institution, for enforcing disciplinary decisions on their transfer to the disciplinary section and searching the room, on a tip that there is a knife in it.
 The applicants believe that on that occasion they were the victims of torture, which would violate their rights under Article 3 of the Convention, prohibiting torture or inhuman or degrading treatment or punishment.
-The applicants also believe that there has been a violation of their right under Article 13 of the Convention, relating to the right to an effective legal remedy, because the Basic State Prosecutor in Podgorica failed to conduct legal, efficient and effective investigation."
+The applicants also believe that there has been a violation of their right under Article 13 of the Convention, relating to the right to an effective legal

-In January 2011 the same persons reported new cases of ill-treatment and filed new criminal charges against the guards in the Institution for Sentenced Prisoners in AECS, but, according to the information provided by victims' attorney, the state prosecutor has thus far failed to act on charges.
+January 2011 the same persons reported new cases of ill-treatment and filed new criminal charges against the guards in the Institution for Sentenced Prisoners in AECS, but, according to the information provided by victims' attorney, the state prosecutor has thus far failed to act on charges.